 demand for all sorts of occasions - not to mention attracting new clients.

-So to get started on your journey to become a motivational speaker, take note of the speaking tips below which come from my experiences and add any of your own in the comment box at the end.
+So to get started on your journey to become a motivational speaker, take note of the Speaking Tips below as well as the Seminar Preparation Checklist (Tip 10) both which come from my experiences and add any of your own in the comment box at the end.

 If you suffer, as so many do, from public speaking panic - it terrifies you - get some confidence and presentation skills training in how to become a motivational speaker.